mkobuolys/dartpad-workshop-segmented-state/src/code_overview/instructions.md

 ## Shape data classes

-Following the _Shape data_ section in the file, you could find a custom exception - `ShapeDataException`, shape data source - `ShapeRepository` - and the `ShapeData` model itself.
+Locate the _Shape data_ section in the code snippet.
+Here you will find a custom exception - `ShapeDataException`, shape data source - `ShapeRepository`, and the `ShapeData` model itself.

 `ShapeRepository` will be used by the implemented _BLoC_ class.
 The repository is responsible for generating `ShapeData` properties and simulating an asynchronous data load - success or error: